signorpipo/wle-pp/README.md

       - `import "wle-pp/add_type_extensions_to_typescript";`
     - if the `tsconfig.json` can see the file where this has been imported, it should be available everywhere without the need to import it in every file where u use a type extension
     - u don't actually need to do this if u don't plan to use the type extensions
+    - note that these extensions are automatically initialized by the `pp-gateway` component
+      - if u don't add this component, you would have to initialize these extensions yourself (see [Advanced Setup](#advanced-setup))

 My advice is, if possible, to start by using a `PP` template project like the default one, which can be found [here](https://github.com/signorpipo/wle-ppefault).
 You can also just give a look at it to better understand how to setup your own project properly.